orkes-io/docs/docs/reference-docs/ai-tasks/llm-index-text.md

 | inputParameters.**text** | The text to be indexed. | Required. |
 | inputParameters.**docId** | A unique ID to identify the document where the indexed text will be stored. | Optional. |

-## Task definition
+## Task configuration

-This is the JSON schema for an LLM Index Text task definition.
+This is the task configuration for an LLM Index Text task.

 ```json
 {